railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Calculation Rules
 ^^^^^^^^^^^^^^^^^

-A pricelist version is made up of a set of rules that apply to the product base prices.
+A pricelist version is made up of a set of rules that apply to the basic product prices.

 .. figure:: images/service_pricelist_line.png
    :scale: 75
    :align: center

-   *Detail of a rule in a pricelist version*
+   *Rule in a Pricelist Version*

-You define the conditions for a rule in the first part of the definition screen labelled :guilabel:`Rules Test Match`.
+You define the conditions for a rule in the first part of the screen labelled :guilabel:`Rules Test Match`.
 The rule applies to the :guilabel:`Product` or :guilabel:`Product Template` and/or the named :guilabel:`Product Category`.
-If a rule is applied to a category then it is automatically applied to all of its subcategories too (using the tree structure for product categories).
+If a rule is applied to a category, then it is automatically applied to all of its subcategories too (using the tree structure for product categories).

 If you set a minimum quantity in :guilabel:`Min.
-Quantity`, the rule will only apply to a quantity the same as or larger than that set.
-This lets you set reduced rates in steps that depend on the quantities ordered.
+Quantity`, the rule will only apply to a quantity equal to or larger than the quantity set.
+This way, you can define reduced rates in steps according to the quantities ordered.

 Several rules can be applied to an order.
-OpenERP evaluates these rules in sequence to select which to apply to the specified price calculation.
+OpenERP evaluates these rules by sequence number, to determine which rule(s) to apply to the specified price calculation.
 If several rules are valid, only the first in sequence is used for the calculation.
 The :guilabel:`Sequence` field determines the order, starting with the lowest number and working up.